asseco-pst/watch-your-language/async.md

 And we're done.

 ### **This is the Event Loop**!
 **It has a very tiny am simple task.
-It looks at the callback queue and at the callstack, if the stack is empty it takes the first thing in the queue an pushes it on the stack**
+It looks at the callback queue and at the call stack, if the stack is empty it takes the first thing in the queue an pushes it on the stack**

 ## Async callbacks and the Event Loop
 Remember the example back in the "[Async callbacks and the Call stack](async#async-callbacks-and-the-call-stack)" section?
 Where we had `setTimeout(fn, 500)` and asked if the output for `setTimeout(fn, 0)` would be different?